 Trends come and trends go.
 Today's viral buzz can become yesterday's cliché quicker than you think; and the face of digital marketing is never permanent.
-It's constantly evolving, adapting to new deliveries and new habits.
-But if there’s one thing that remains constant, it’s video.
+It's constantly evolving, adapting to new deliveries and new online shopping habits.

 A 2014 MIT study found that humans are capable of identifying images seen for as little as 13 milliseconds and it's no tremendous surprise why.
-Visuals are, by default, the single most immediate form of cognition we possess, with almost 50 percent of the human brain being devoted to processing visual information.
+Visuals are by default the single most immediate form of cognition we possess, with almost 50 percent of the human brain's cortex being devoted to processing visual information.

 Consider the static image.
 It conveys a single moment in time.
 The expression on a face.
 Perhaps a memory.
 But ultimately?
 It's singular.
 It's one-dimensional.

-Content Marketing And Video
+eCommerce Content Marketing and Video

 Unlike traditional marketing, content marketing manages to “persuade without persuasion.”
 It demonstrates.
 It conveys.
 It's less about your product and more about a shared experience; one which customers from any walk of life can relate to.

-The Impact Of Video Content
+By the Numbers: The Impact of Video on eCommerce Content

 YouTube estimated in 2017 that over a billion hours—or 8.4 minutes per person—of social content video was viewed across the globe each day.